Delaware Clinical Research Unit (DCRU)

 Blood draws can be conducted at the M Health CRU or the Clinics and Surgery Center, as needed.

-CTSI’s Workforce Development Program will be offering training for research study staff to learn skills needed in the areas of phlebotomy, vital signs, and EKG/ECG.
+CTSI’s Workforce Development Program is offering training for research study staff in DCRU to learn skills needed in the areas of phlebotomy, vital signs, and EKG/ECG.
 View details and request training.

 - 10 exam rooms